Drone Photogrammetry: How It Works, Accuracy, Software, and Uses (2026)

 Applications of Drone Photogrammetry

 Drone photogrammetry is opening up new avenues and spurring innovation in a variety of fields.
 This facilitates you in better decision-making and effective resource management.
-Let’s look at some of the applications.
+Here are the main industries where drone photogrammetry is used.

 1. Mining and Quarrying